What is Selenium Webdriver?

 PyDev is Python development environment for Eclipse.

 Step 1) Got to Eclipse Marketplace.
-Help > Eclipse Marketplace
+Help > Install New Software

 Step 2) In this step,

-- Search for "pydev" in search box and then
+- Search for "http://pydev.org/updates" in Work with and then

 Step 4) Now, in this step you will set preferences.
 With the help of preference option, you can use Python as per the project need.

-When you click on"OK" button, it sets the default Python Interpreter.
+Let's sets the default Python Interpreter.
 It is just like you need to set java compiler for running a Java code.
-To change the interpreter name, double click on Python Tab.
+To change the interpreter name, click on Browse for python/pypy exe Button.

 - Click 'OK' button.